o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ### Add buttons

 A button is a UI element that the user can click to trigger a user-defined behavior.
-With Qt, you can create an input field by using the `QPushButton` object.
+With Qt, you can create a button by using the `QPushButton` object.
 In this example, when the user clicks on the button, it will create an entity with a Shape component.
 You will define this behavior later.

-Next, loop through the list of component names, create buttons, and add them to the `grid_layout`.
+Loop through the list of component names, create buttons, and add them to the `grid_layout`.
 For each component:

-1. Create a button by instantiateing `QPushButton`.
+1. Create a button by instantiating `QPushButton`.
 In this example, name it `name_input`.
 Pass in `name` to add the component's name onto the button.

 2. Later, you will connect `shape_button` to a signal listener.